bemywang/my-small-apps-idea/README.md

   + [English](https://github.com/bemywang/life-quote/tree/main/English)
   + Chinese
 4. All rights reserved to the original films and TV shows.
-5. Spoiler Alert for each quote!!
+5. 🚨Spoiler Alert for each quote!!